veepee-oss/ktester/README.md

 About data configurations, no database.
 All data are saved inside the local storage of your browser.
 If you change your browser, you can export & import the configurations.

+By default, groupid used to connect is a generated `GUID`.
+This one is refreshed each time a new query is asked.

 # Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information about how to contribute to the project.